-Raymond Antrobus is a British-Jamaican poet, performer and educator, born and bred in East London, Hackney.
-He is one of the world's first recipients of an MA in Spoken Word education from Goldsmiths University.
+He is the recipient of fellowships from Cave Canem, Complete Works 3 and Jerwood Compton.
+He is also one of the world's first recipients of an MA in Spoken Word education from Goldsmiths University.

-Raymond has read and performed his poetry at festivals (Glastonbury, Latitude, Bestival etc) to universities (Oxford, Goldsmiths, Warrick etc).
-He has won numerous slams (Farrago International Slam Champion 2010, The Canterbury Slam 2013 and was runner up at the open mic Calabash Slam in 2016).
+Raymond has read and performed his poetry at festivals (Glastonbury, Latitude, BOCAS etc) to universities (Oxford, Goldsmiths, Warick etc).
+He has won numerous slams (Farrago International Slam Champion 2010, The Canterbury Slam 2013 and was joint winner at the Open Calabash Slam in 2016).

 “His monologues are stunning studies of voice and substance, and his lyric poems are graceful and finely crafted” - Kwame Dawes